One of our DogTime readers wants to know why her dog takes his food to go. She writes:

 I’ve noticed this especially with senior dogs who may have a bit of arthritis, as it takes a lot of effort for them to stop their paws from sliding out from under them while they bend down to eat.

-You may want to try putting your dog’s bowl on or next to a rug that won’t slide.
+You may want to try putting your dog’s bowl on or next to a rug or mat that won’t slide.
 I did this for one of my senior dogs who had trouble standing while eating.
 He had a much easier time eating on the rug, and because the bowl was right there, he wasn’t spilling crumbs all over the place.

 If your dog doesn’t have an issue with the bowl or the floor, the problem may actually be something instinctual.
 In the wild, canines hunt and eat in packs.
 In order to avoid fights, some dogs take their portion of the kill away from other dominant pack members to avoid fighting.